 Compared to the synthesis starting from (benz)imidazolium haloaurate, this synthesis with AuCl and (benz)imidazolium halide likely follows an other chemical pathway as the effects observed upon adding NaH before NaBH4 or extra (benz)imidazolium halide are different.
 The various oxidation degrees of the precursors likely modify the intermediate complexes that might be involved as well as the reduction and nanoparticle formation process.
-For instance, Jin et al. have shown that,^{22b} in Turkevich's synthesis,5 pH changes modify the reaction pathway through the structure of the reactants involved.
+For instance, Jin et al. have shown that,^{22b} in Turkevich's synthesis,5 pH changes modify the reactants involved.